 - 1. Clean all parts carefully. - 2.
 Measure the tool diameters (X and Y) from the areas marked on the illustration.
 Replace tool if necessary.
-See "Changing the tool" on page 55. - 3.
+See "Changing the tool" on page 59. - 3.
 Measure the tool retaining pin diameter (Z).
 Replace tool if necessary.
-See "Changing the tool" on page 55. - 4.
+See "Changing the tool" on page 59. - 4.
 Check tool seal.
 Replace if necessary.

-- 5. Clean the tool and retaining pin and lubricate them with grease.
+- 5. Clean the tool and retaining pins and lubricate them with grease.

-- 6. Install tool and align the groove of the tool with the pin bores.
+- 6. Install tool and align the grooves of the tool with the pin bores.

-- 7. Install tool retaining pin.
+- 7. Install tool retaining pins.

-- 8. Install rubber ring.
+- 8. Install rubber rings.

-- 9. Install plug.
+- 9. Install plugs.